svamsik/edge-ai-suites/metro-ai-suite/smart-traffic-intersection-agent/docs/user-guide/Overview.md

-# Scene Intelligence microservice
+# How It Works

-The Scene Intelligence microservice is a comprehensive traffic analysis service that provides real-time intersection monitoring, directional traffic density analysis, and Vision Language Model (VLM) powered traffic insights.
-It processes MQTT traffic data, manages camera images, and delivers intelligent traffic analysis through RESTful APIs.
+## Scene Intelligence Microservice

-## Overview
+The Smart Traffic Intersection agent uses the Scene Intelligence microservice that monitors traffic intersection at real time.
+The Scene Intelligence microservice processes real-time traffic data from Message Queuing Telemetry Transport (MQTT) streams and provides advanced analytics on, but not limited to, directional traffic density, Vision Language Model (VLM)-powered traffic scene, and traffic.

-The microservice processes real-time traffic data from MQTT streams and provides advanced analytics including directional traffic density monitoring, VLM-powered traffic scene analysis, and comprehensive traffic summaries.
-It supports sliding window analysis, sustained traffic detection, and intelligent camera image management for enhanced traffic insights.
+The microservice supports sliding-window analysis, sustained traffic detection, and intelligent management of camera images to enhance traffic insights.

 <p align="center">
     <img src="./_images/ITT_architecture.png" alt="Architecture" />